Adapted Wasserstein distance between the laws of SDEs: Introduction

+Note that, in contrast to the optimality results presented thus far, the topological equivalence of \Cref{thm:topologies} carries over to higher dimensions; see \Cref{rem:multidim-topo}.

-As for the study of different topologies, we have already mentioned the comprehensive account given in \cite{BaBaBeEd19b}, where a number of distances were shown to generate the same topology on the space of discrete-time stochastic processes.
-In fact a stronger result is true.
-In Bartl et al.\ \cite{BaBePa21} and Pammer \cite{Pa22}, the authors go beyond the convention of identifying a process with its law and instead consider processes equipped with a filtration.
-In discrete time, it is shown that all topologies that are strong enough to encode the information of the filtration still coincide, even in this generalised setting.
-In \cite{BiTa19}, a result of a similar flavour was provided within a continuous-time set-up when restricting to processes being solutions of SDEs with sufficiently smooth coefficients; see Propositions 1.8 and 1.9 therein.
-Our Theorem \ref{thm:topologies} generalises the results in \cite{BiTa19}; we note that our proof is remarkably simple as it is a straightforward application of our stability result in \Cref{prop:stab_abstract}.
+In discrete time, \citet{BePaPo21} studied a distance induced by the Knothe--Rosenblatt rearrangement and showed that it is topologically equivalent to the adapted Wasserstein distance.
+Our \Cref{thm:topologies} can thus be seen as a continuous-time analogue of \cite[Theorem 1.4]{BePaPo21}, with the synchronous coupling in place of the Knothe--Rosenblatt rearrangement.
+For discrete-time processes, \cite{BaBaBeEd19b} also established that the same topology is generated by the adapted Wasserstein distance, the nested distance, and the distances introduced by \citet{Al81} and \citet{He96}; we refer to \cite{BaBeEdPi17,Ed19} for further properties of this common topology.
+In fact, an even stronger result is true: \citet{BaBePa21} and \citet{Pa22} go beyond the convention of identifying a process with its law and instead consider processes equipped with a filtration.
+It is shown that all topologies that are strong enough to encode the information of the filtration still coincide, even in this generalised discrete-time setting.
+In a continuous-time setup, \citet[Propositions 1.8, 1.9]{BiTa19} give a result in a similar spirit to \Cref{thm:topologies} for their modified Wasserstein distance.
+We note that our proof is remarkably simple as it is a straightforward application of stability results for SDEs.